lgbouma/lgbouma.com/content/_index.md

 Most of my graduate research is in exoplanetary and stellar astrophysics.
 My research interests are in observing and understanding the formation, evolution, and long-term fates of planetary systems.
-One way I pursue these goals is with the transit method.
+I often pursue these goals using ground and space-based telescopes.

 Some recent projects have included: